Reactable: Presentations

 From July 2, 2010, until October 1, 2010, a Reactable Experience was on display in the Science Gallery in Trinity College Dublin, Ireland, as part of their 'BioRhythm' exhibition.

 There is Reactable at the Centre des sciences de Montréal in Montreal, Canada.

 In 2011 the band Nero featured a Reactable in the music video of their single "Promises".

 From March 2011 a Reactable is on display in Copernicus Science Centre, Warsaw, Poland.
 It is a part of "Re:Generation" exhibition and is available for use by visitors.

 British band Coldplay used a Reactable during their performance of their song "Midnight" during iTunes Festival at SXSW on March 11, 2014.

 Awards

-The Reactable received much attention from the bloggers and was featured in major TV shows and popular magazines.
+The Reactable received much attention from bloggers and was featured in major TV shows and popular magazines.
 Rolling Stone Magazine claimed that the Reactable was the hot instrument of 2007.
 The device has also received several awards including Prix Ars Electronica Golden Nica for Digital Musics, the MIDEM Hottest Music Biz Start-Up Award, and two D&AD Yellow Pencil Awards in 2008.